frinyvonnick/handling-peer-dependencies/README.md

 - Prevents having multiple version of a same module in user's app node_modules
 - Reduce javascript files size to load on browser side particularly useful for mobile users

 The problem with peer dependencies is `npm` and `yarn` don't install them at all.
-This is the right behavior for production purpose but when you are developping you might need to test your module an host app. `npm` and `yarn` provide a command to achieve it called `link` that basically creates a symlink into the host app `node_modules` to your module source folder.
+This is the right behavior for production purpose but when you are developing you might need to test your module in a host app. `npm` and `yarn` provide a command to achieve it called `link` that basically creates a symlink into the host app `node_modules` to your module source folder.
 It works fine but you also need to execute tasks in your module that needs these dependencies.
 For example, you might want to execute tests.
 Since they aren't present in your module's `node_modules` you will experience errors like this:

 ```
 Cannot find module 'react' from 'index.js'